mediaelement/mediaelement/README.md

 * Updated player for Vimeo by removing the use of `Froogaloop` and integrating the new [Player API](https://github.com/vimeo/player.js).

 * Deprecated use of `pluginType` element.

+* Removed support for Silverlight shim.

 * Integration of [JSLint](https://github.com/douglascrockford/JSLint) to ensure code quality and better error checking for development.

+For more information, please consult [Change Log](changelog.md)

 <a id="browser-support"></a>